Doofenshmirtz7/Admin-Management-System/README.md

  Students and faculty can view and edit their profiles after logging into their accounts and even view their respective time tables for the week.

 # Installation
-Install Turbo C++ compiler to run.
-Add main project file to `bin` directory and then run application.
+Requires the ancient Turbo C++ compiler to run.
+Add main project file to `bin` directory and .h files to the `include` directory